SynapseCarbon/caddy-simple-stats/README.md

 # Overview

 A simple Caddy plugin module to count the number of times a file has been accessed via Caddy.
+The count is kept in a Redis database (eg another Docker container).

-## FrankenPHP Docker Build Example
+# FrankenPHP Docker Build Example

 In this example, I've added the module to a [FrankenPHP](https://frankenphp.dev/) Docker container.
 FrankenPHP is based on Caddy and provides a single container to use Caddy but also run PHP based websites.
 You may not need some of the PHP extensions and supporting libraries.

-**Dockerfile:**
+## Dockerfile:
 ~~~
 # Build FrankenPHP with the custom Caddy plugins
 FROM dunglas/frankenphp:builder AS builder